-In spite of a year that has been challenging in so many ways, our volunteers have repeatedly contributed their time and their talents.
+In spite of a year that has been challenging in so many ways, our volunteers have contributed their time and their talents.
 We would like to extend our deepest thanks to each of those wonderful groups and individuals.
 While we can’t share each and every action, we wouldn’t be here without the passion and persistence of our supporters.
 Please keep reading to see just how far we’ve come.

-Continue reading “Year in Review”LTE: Owls Head rally tally lowballed by Ian Guppy
+Letter: Owls Head rally tally lowballed by Ian Guppy

 Re: Your Feb.
 21 front-page news story on protesters rallying to save Owls Head park.
 It is good to see this important issue of our government’s secret delisting and removal of Owls Head Provincial Park from Nova Scotia’s Parks and Protected Areas Plan receive the coverage it deserves.
 However, ironically, this is undermined by an inaccurate account of the number of participants at the rally.
 I attended and would estimate, based on that experience and counting people in post-event photos, that the crowd was easily twice the size than what was reported.